babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BuildersToFunctions.md

 This would remove the intricate structure we have with builders and their children.

 A side effect of this approach, because we are dealing with functions (versus structs) we are able to remove local state.
-An example of such case is `enableClinicalDownloads` at `ClinicalRecordsChildBuilders`.
+An example of this is `enableClinicalDownloads` in `ClinicalRecordsChildBuilders`.
 You can see the code smell here:

 ```swift
 builders.appointmentList(with: session,